Spolia Tarot

 How many cards are in the Spolia Tarot deck?

-What is the art style of the Spolia Tarot?
+What is the artistic style of the Spolia Tarot?

 Does the Spolia Tarot come with a guidebook?